swilgosz/hanamimastery/data/episodes/5-configure-anything-with-dry-configurable.md

 ---
 When you write ruby gems or even reusable components, there is often a need for configuring your projects to behave differently in different contexts.

-For example, in our [EventStoreClient](https://github.com/yousty/event_store_client) gem, we've used to connect to the [external event store](https://eventstore.com).
+For example, in our [EventStoreClient](https://github.com/yousty/event_store_client) gem, we've used to connect our apps to the [external event store](https://eventstore.com).
 We needed to pass the authorization data, as well as the URL of the store where it was hosted upon.

 ```ruby
 EventStoreClient.configure do |config|